 How to get to the park?

 Getting to Nyungwe Forest Park is very easy.
 You can choose to use Rwanda Air as it provides private flights to Kigali International Airport.
-If you are to use this means, please we advise that you inform us a bit earlier and we make proper arrangements.
+If you are to use this means, we advise that you inform us in advance.
+We can then make proper arrangements.

 One can also choose to use the most affordable means of the car.
-The roads in Rwanda are very good and it can take you just a few hours to get to the park.
+The roads in Rwanda are very good.
+Therefore, it can take you just a few hours to get to the park.
 It is only 217km from Kigali City.

 Hotels at/near Nyungwe Forest National Park.